kaust-rccl/Dist-DL-training/deepspeed/README.md

 5. Optionally subsetting the dataset for faster experiment.

 ### Training Configuration
-[config.py](baseline/config.py) Centralizes hyperparameters makes tuning and experimenting easier — change config values in one file without touching the training script.
+[config.py](baseline/config.py) centralizes hyperparameters makes tuning and experimenting easier — change config values in one file without touching the training script.
 This section defines the core training hyperparameters and behaviors using the Hugging Face
 - `output_dir`:`./bloom-qa-finetuned`	Directory to store model checkpoints, logs, and evaluation results.
 - `eval_strategy`:`epoch`	Evaluation is run at the end of each training epoch.